cubeta-io/cubeta-starter/readme.md

 each repository class will be bind in the service provider by default (if it was created by the package)

 if you opened the created repository class you'll notice that it extends another class named <h4 id="baserepository">
-BaseRepository</h4> this class contain the following methods :
+BaseRepository</h4> and it is in the `app/Repositories/Contracts` (You have to publish `cubeta-starter-repositories` tag to find it) Directory this class contain the following methods :

 - `all(array $relations = [])` : <br>
   this method will return all the corresponding model records without any format